 The disease that causes hypertension affects every cell in the body.
 Specifically it stems from an improper potassium to sodium ratio in our cells.
 This improper ratio results in an electric field in the cell that leads to malfunction of multiple proteins in the cell.
 In turn this leads to cells that do not function the way they should.

 The blood pressure rise is from the malfunction of the adrenal and kidney cells that produce hormones affecting blood pressure.
-But the effect is not just to these cells.
+But the effect is not limited to just these cells.
 Even when the blood pressure is not elevated, the cells in the heart and blood vessels are damaged by the poor ratio, as shown in a series of studies discussed here and here.

 How To Prevent Hypertension

 Medications do not correct this poor potassium sodium ratio, so the cells still malfunction when you are taking medications that control blood pressure.
 The key to correcting the potassium sodium ratio in the cell is to get high potassium foods in the diet.
-These are foods that are high in potassium, low in sodium, and are alkaline.
+These are foods that are high in potassium, low in sodium, and result in alkaline urine.
 This allows the kidneys to adjust the potassium sodium ratio in the body as discussed here.
 The adjustment of the ratio provided by the kidney results in a proper ratio in all cells in the body, so that the cells can function properly.

 By consulting the multiple tables on this site, you can revise your diet to include enough high potassium foods to provide your body with the proper potassium sodium ratio, and prevent hypertension and strokes.